-- Wild and crazy (WaC) papers, with 3 to 6 pages in ACM double column format, with additional appendices and references of up to 6 pages, and 15 min presentation timeslot at the workshop (including questions).
+- Wild and crazy (WaC) papers, with 3 to 6 pages in ACM double column format (excluding appendices and references), and 15 min presentation timeslot at the workshop (including questions).
 WaC papers are meant to target groundbreaking new methods and paradigms for hardware security.
 Their focus lies on novelty and potential impact, and on the plausibility of their argumentation, but not on a full demonstration or complete implementation of their ideas.
 They are reviewed and assessed as such.
 Wild and crazy papers must bear the prefix “WaC:” in their title from the submission onwards.

 Conflicts of Interest

-By definition, a author has a conflict of interest (CoI) with a PC member if and only if one or more of the following conditions holds:
+interest of the paper’s authors with program committee (PC) members.
+It is the full responsibility of all authors of a paper to identify all and only their potential conflict-of-interest PC members, according to the following definition.
+A paper author has a conflict of interest with a PC member if and only if one or more of the following conditions holds: